alfert/nerves_system_rpi0/README.md

 * `bluez-utils 5.x`
 * `OBIX`, `CLI`, `GATT` and experimental plugins

+### Patching bluez5_utils
+For supporting the bcm43xx chip, we need:
+* the firmware file `BCM43430A1.hcd`, put into `/lib/firmware`
+* we need to apply the patch `https://gist.github.com/pelwell/c8230c48ea24698527cd` to patch `hciattach.c` to properly load the firmware into the chip.
+This patch also seeks the firmware-file in `/lib/firmware` instead of `/etc/firmware`.
+The patch files are stored in `patches/bluez5_utils`.
+Configure in `make menuconfig` the global patches directory to `/nerves/env/nerves_system_rpi0/patches`.
-Save the generated config file with `make savedefconfig`.

-Leave the docker container and run `mix` from the host directory.
+Now store the generated buildroot configuration with `make savedefconfig`, leave docker and run `mix` to create the system.

+### TODO:
+* Create a solid Bluetooth userland configuration.